article / Global politics

 The most dramatic shift in perception occurred in Russia.
 As the Trump administration worked hard to mend relations with Putin, Russians' hostility towards Washington diminished, with more focus shifting towards Europe.
 Today, 51% of Russians view Europe as an adversary, up from 41% last year; while the proportion viewing the United States as an adversary dropped from 48% to 37%.
 This change is not mutual; the American public—whether Trump or Harris voters—still widely regards Russia as an adversary.

-From Ukraine's perspective, the situation is entirely reversed.
-Nearly two-thirds of Ukrainians expect their country's relationship with the European Union to strengthen, while only one-third hold the same expectation regarding the United States.
-Two-thirds of Ukrainians perceive differences in the Ukraine policies of the U.S. and the EU.
-This marks the arrival of a "European moment": Kyiv's security and future are now more closely tied to Brussels than to Washington.
+The perspective from Ukraine is entirely opposite.
+Nearly two-thirds of Ukrainians anticipate that their country's relationship with the European Union will strengthen, while only one-third hold the same expectation for the United States.
+Two-thirds of Ukrainians believe there are differences in the U.S. and European policies toward Ukraine.
+This marks the arrival of a European moment: Kyiv's security and future are now more closely tied to Brussels than to Washington.

 However, Europeans hold a far more pessimistic view of themselves.
 The survey confirms that Europeans are the world's primary group of pessimists today.
 Most Europeans do not believe the future will bring any benefits to their country, the world, or themselves personally.
 They lack confidence in the EU's ability to engage on equal terms with the United States or China, and this skepticism has grown over the past 12 months.
 In contrast, the majority of people in South Africa, Brazil, China, and Ukraine consider the EU a force to be reckoned with.
 The dismissive and aggressive rhetoric from Trump and Putin towards Europe, likely amplified by a series of anti-liberal, nationalist populist parties across the continent, has profoundly shaped Europeans' own perceptions.